 Evolution Through the Ages: A Starry Expansion

 In 1818, Congress passed another act, which remains in effect today.
-This act stipulated that the flag should have thirteen stripes, representing the original colonies, and that a new star should be added to the blue field for each new state admitted to the Union.
+Plus, this act stipulated that the flag should have thirteen stripes, representing the original colonies, and that a new star should be added to the blue field for each new state admitted to the Union.
 The new star would be added on the 4th of July following the state's admission.

 This act ensured that the flag would always represent the current number of states while retaining its historical connection to the original thirteen colonies.
 The arrangement of the stars has varied over time, but the current arrangement, adopted in 1960 after Hawaii became the 50th state, features nine rows of stars, with six stars in five rows and five stars in four rows, all neatly aligned.